rwimmer56/Electra_analysis/analysis/README.md

 Before running the code, it is required to change the paths to the required files based on their locations on your machine.

 * `<NAME_OF_THE_DATASET>_error_analysis.ipynb` used for coplete analysis of the predictions & datasets.

+Since QUaC dataset is rather specific due to its converational task, the necessary changes will be discussed in the QUaC directory.